-- 60 days or more prior to the start of your package, 100% of the package cost will be refunded. - 30 days or more prior to the start of your package, 50% of the package cost will be forfeited. - If you cancel with fewer than 30 days before the start of your program, 100% of the package cost will be forfeited.
+- 60 days or more prior to the start of your package, 100% of your payment will be refunded. - 30 days or more prior to the start of your package, 50% of your payment will be refunded. - · If you cancel with fewer than 30 days before the start of your program, your full payment will be forfeited.
 Please call the Yellowstone National Park Lodges Reservations Office at 307.344.7311 to cancel.